-- 28.1 certificate of incorporation / registration of the trustee / custodian; and - 28.2 for a bank licensed under section 16 of the Banking Ordinance (Chapter 155 of the Laws of Hong Kong) or a substantial financial institution in Hong Kong, licence issued by the relevant authority; or - 28.3 for a trust company registered under the Trustee Ordinance which is a subsidiary of a licensed bank or a banking institution incorporated outside Hong Kong subject to prudential regulation and supervision, documentation showing such relationship, such as its group organisational chart, together with the licence of such bank or financial institution issued by the relevant authority; or - 28.4 for a trust company which is a trustee of any registered scheme as defined in section 2(1) of the Mandatory Provident Fund Schemes Ordinance, the evidence showing that it is an approved trustee by the Mandatory Provident Fund Schemes Authority and the name(s) of relevant registered scheme(s) of which it is the trustee; or - 28.5 for a banking institution incorporated outside Hong Kong or other entities which are authorized to act as trustee/custodian of a scheme and prudentially regulated and supervised by an overseas supervisory authority, the appropriate licence/certificate issued by its primary supervisory authority. - 29.
-A new trustee / custodian is generally required to provide the following documents to the SFC at the time of application to demonstrate compliance with 4.1 of the UT Code: - 29.1 an audit certificate with respect to the trustee / custodian's internal controls and systems 12;
+- 28. To comply with 4.1 and 4.2 of the UT Code, a new trustee / custodian (i.e. an entity which is not currently acting as the trustee / custodian of any SFC-authorized funds) is generally expected to be a part of a banking group or substantial financial institution (as defined in the UT Code) being subject to prudential regulation and supervision on an ongoing basis.
+Applicants of new funds with new trustees / custodians should provide documentary evidence to the SFC at the time of application, including: - 28.1 certificate of incorporation / registration of the trustee / custodian; and - 28.2 for a bank licensed under section 16 of the Banking Ordinance (Chapter 155 of the Laws of Hong Kong) or a substantial financial institution in Hong Kong, licence issued by the relevant authority; or - 28.3 for a trust company registered under the Trustee Ordinance which is a subsidiary of a licensed bank or a banking institution incorporated outside Hong Kong subject to prudential regulation and supervision, documentation showing such relationship, such as its group organisational chart, together with the licence of such bank or financial institution issued by the relevant authority; or - 28.4 for a trust company which is a trustee of any registered scheme as defined in section 2(1) of the Mandatory Provident Fund Schemes Ordinance, the evidence showing that it is an approved trustee by the Mandatory Provident Fund Schemes Authority and the name(s) of relevant registered scheme(s) of which it is the trustee; or - 28.5 for a banking institution incorporated outside Hong Kong or other entities which are authorized to act as trustee/custodian of a scheme and prudentially regulated and supervised by an overseas supervisory authority, the appropriate licence/certificate issued by its primary supervisory authority. - 29.
+A new trustee / custodian is generally required to provide the following documents to the SFC at the time of application to demonstrate compliance with 4.1 of the UT Code: - 29.1 an audit certificate with respect to the trustee / custodian's internal controls and systems11; or